 Why should I get a flu shot?

-Although influenza is fairly common (up to one out of every five people in the US will get the flu each year), it is actually a very serious disease.
-Each year in the US, influenza kills about 36,000 people and causes 200,000 to be admitted to the hospital.
+Although influenza is fairly common, it is also a very serious disease.
+Each year in the U.S., influenza kills about 36,000 people and causes 200,000 to be admitted to the hospital.

 People at greatest risk from influenza include the elderly, very young children, pregnant women, and people who have medical conditions such as asthma, diabetes, or heart disease.

-Getting a flu shot every year is the single best way to prevent getting the flu.
-You should also make sure to do everyday things to prevent the spread of flu, like washing your hands, covering your nose and mouth whenever you sneeze or cough, and staying home from work or school when you are sick.
+Getting a flu vaccine every year is the single best way to prevent getting the flu.
+You can also help to prevent the spread of flu by washing your hands, covering your nose and mouth whenever you sneeze or cough, and staying home from work or school when you are sick.